Sharekhan pays nearly Rs 3 cr to settle two cases with Sebi

+The regulator had initiated two adjudication proceedings against the broker for alleged violations of PFUTP (Prohibition of Fraudulent and Unfair trade Practices) norms as well as code of conduct of stock brokers and sub-brokers.

-Sharekhan has settled two cases with market regulator Sebi by paying nearly Rs 3 crore towards settlement charges for violation of norms pertaining to trade practices and stock broking.
+Stock broker Sharekhan has settled two cases with market regulator Sebi by paying nearly Rs 3 crore.

-The regulator had initiated two adjudication proceedings against the entity for alleged violations of PFUTP (Prohibition of Fraudulent and Unfair trade Practices) norms as well as code of conduct of stockbrokers and sub-brokers.
+The regulator had initiated two adjudication proceedings against the broker for alleged violations of PFUTP (Prohibition of Fraudulent and Unfair trade Practices) norms as well as code of conduct of stock brokers and sub-brokers.

 In one case, Sebi had sent a notice in February 2017, while it is yet to issue a notice in the second case.